 A: Clinical Pharmacology now has a Clinical Pharmacology Mobile app available for Apple or Android.

-A: Yes, you can use Micromedex 2.0.
+A: Yes, you can.
 Micromedex recently changed their app to a subscription model, but you may access it for free via the University of Texas' subscription.
 Just connect to Micromedex via ClinIC > Database Providers, then select Mobile Application Access for instructions.

 A: There are library resources in many major cities that are available to UT students.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.